chunpochen/NTNU_CSC0016_Fall-2024/Programming_Projects/chapter_3/Project_1-unix-shell-and-history-feature/README.md

 This project involves creating a simple UNIX shell that can execute basic commands and store a history of previously executed commands.
 The project is divided into two parts:

-## Part I — Creating a Simple Shell
+## Part I — Creating a Child Process

 In this part, we implement a basic UNIX shell that:
 1. Reads user input from the command line.